Verdanix/BroCode/CONTRIBUTING.md

 **Join us!**

 We're excited to have you join our community and contribute to BroCode.
-Let's build the most comprehensive brother code repository out there!
+Let's build the most comprehensive bro-code rulebook out there!